 When you start looking at the salaries on offer abroad you will often notice that when you convert them back into your home currency they are a lot less than you might expect to get for a similar job in your home country.

 It is important to remember, however, that the cost of living in many countries is significantly lower than in the USA or the United Kingdom and many other English speaking countries.
-The salary you might receive in, say, Vietnam or Romania may seem very little, but you will find that your money goes a lot further in Vietnam or Romania than back home.
+The salary you might receive in, say, Vietnam or Romania may seem very little when you convert it to dollars or pounds, but you will find that your money goes a lot further in Vietnam or Romania than back home.

 Generally speaking an entry level job abroad will pay enough to cover the basics and enjoy yourself in a new country.
 This means the salary will cover:

 Of course a lot will depend on how you manage your money!

 This is for an entry level job.
 If you have a TEFL qualification and a couple of years experience under your belt you can look around for better paying jobs and better schools.
 Places like the British Council along with larger schools and universities or colleges pay more.

 Although there is a lot of variation, in general the best paying countries are those in the Middle East and northern Europe.
 Of course they generally ask for more qualifications and experience in return.